 Hiking Trails at the Oregon Dunes

-- Waxmyrtle Trail: 3 miles through wetlands and estuary to beach.
+- Waxmyrtle Trail: Three miles through wetlands and estuary to beach.

 Off Highway Vehicles (OHV)

-Unless you are in seriously good aerobic condition and are able to hike in amongst the dunes, some kind of OHV is required to fully explore the dunes landscape.
-OHVs include such recreational vehicles as dirt bikes, all-terrain vehicles (ATVs), and four-wheel drives.
+Unless you are in seriously good aerobic condition and are able to hike up the sandy dunes, some kind of OHV is required to fully explore the dunes landscape.
+OHVs include such recreational vehicles as dirt bikes, all-terrain vehicles (ATVs) and four-wheel drives.
 The Oregon Dunes are a popular destination for OHV enthusiasts.
 Several of the campgrounds within the NRA allow OHV use, making them a great base for your Oregon Dunes adventure.

 Other Ways to Experience the Oregon Dunes